Snowblind (film)

-Snowblind is a 2010 American Western independent film about a post-apocalyptic world after an ice-age devastated civilization.
+Snowblind is a 2010 German Western independent film about a post-apocalyptic world after an ice-age devastated civilization.

 The film was released in 2010, and was produced by Mangofilm.
 It was also released on Blu-ray and in 3D.
 It is made free for personal distribution on torrent sites under the Creative Commons License, as long as money is not charged.

 The movie is also known as Snowblind 3D.

 Plot

 In this post-apocalyptic spaghetti western, a governor pardons a gunslinger sentenced to death, in order to have him kill another gunslinger.
 He doesn't tell about the girl; complications ensue.